Sidy Sagna

-Sidimane "Sidy" Sagna (born 4 February 1990) is a Senegalese professional footballer who plays as a defensive midfielder for Moldovan club Sfântul Gheorghe.
+Sidimane "Sidy" Sagna (born 4 February 1990) is a Senegalese professional footballer who plays as a defensive midfielder for French club AS Domérat.

 Career

 Sagna was born in Dakar, Senegal.
 He began his career with ASC Yeggo and joined in January 2009 to Ligue 1 side AS Saint-Étienne's reserve team.
 On 31 May 2010, he signed a professional contract with Saint-Étienne until 30 June 2011.
 He played for Saint Etienne reserves during season 2011–12 and 2012–13, until signing a professional contract at Norwegian club Sogndal in January 2013.
 He was released after the 2013 season.
 In October 2019 he joined Lithuanian club FK Panevėžys.